tangshuang/.hello-type/README.md

 A `Rule` is a Behavior Definition of an automic data.
 For example, `var a = 10` and we know `a` is a number.
-But how do you know `a` is a number?
+But how do you know `a` is a number which will be stored/computed as number type by V8?
 And how do you know a variable is a what behavior definition?

 We have native prototypes/definition: